 It's important that your website visitors understand what you do and how you can help.
-Simple design can help your visitor achieve the purpose of your design.
+A simple design can help your visitor achieve the purpose of your design.

 If a user can't find the information they are looking for, they will navigate off your website.

 What do you think the purpose of the page is?
-Based on the information and CTAs, it's clear to me that Airbnb wants me to:
+Based on the information and CTAs, it's clear to us that Airbnb wants users to:

-- Find out what I could earn as an Airbnb host
+- Find out what they could earn as an Airbnb host

 - And then start the process of becoming a host (the get started button).